When it comes to using points and miles, there are good redemptions, better redemptions, and the best. You're looking at

-Snag a Delta One Suite for 50K Miles
+Fly Delta One to Europe for 50K Miles

 Delta One suites are some of the best business class seats in the world.
 You get your own private suite, amazing bedding to sleep, great meals, and more.

 The problem is that Delta charges an arm and a leg for these seats.
 No matter whether you're flying to Europe or Asia, it often costs 200,000 SkyMiles or more for a one-way flight.

 Enter Virgin Atlantic.
 Thanks to a partnership between the two airlines, you can book a flight in Delta One business class to Europe using Virgin Atlantic Flying Club miles.
 And you can book that exact same flight for just 50,000 miles.
 It doesn't get much better than flying across the Atlantic like this for just 50,000 miles.

 You'll also need to find the dates where this sweet spot works, which can be unpredictable.
 So be sure to read our full guide to booking Delta flights using Virgin Atlantic miles.
 Trust us: It's worth the work … especially if you let us do it for you.
 We've sent Thrifty Traveler Premium+ members a handful of alerts in just the last few months with great award space to book these Delta One flights to Europe for just 50,000 miles each way – and sometimes even less thanks to transfer bonuses.

 How to Do It: Earning the 50,000 Virgin Atlantic miles you need to book one of these flights is simple.

 That's because you can transfer points to Virgin Atlantic from Chase, American Express, and Citi.
-Better yet, these banks frequently offer transfer bonuses of 30% or more to Virgin Atlantic, like a 30% bonus from Chase to Virgin Atlantic available through June 15.
+Better yet, these banks frequently offer transfer bonuses of 30% or more to Virgin Atlantic, like a 30% bonus from Chase to Virgin Atlantic available through the end of the year.
 That makes this outstanding deal even better, lowering your total cost to book Delta business class to Europe to just 39,000 Chase points.

 ANA First Class Using Virgin Atlantic Miles